mpa-LHutchinson/Auto-README/README.md

 **Getting started**

+To use this project, clone the repository onto your local machine.
 Before using, make sure to provide an API key as an environment variable.
 You can either do this by creating a .env file and adding this line:

 ```bash
 GROQ_API_KEY=<YourAPIkey>